justliulong/OGHF/README.md

 Additionally, the [./dataprocess](./dataprocess) folder contains scripts that can convert various dataset formats, including ([yolo2coco](./dataprocess/yolo2coco.py), [yolo2labelme](./dataprocess/yolo2labelme.py), [labelme2yolo](./dataprocess/labelme2yolo.py), [labelme2coco](./dataprocess/labelme2coco.py)), with specific usage instructions detailed at the beginning of each file.

 ### Datasets
-Both datasets follow identical partitioning protocols.
+Deformed Wire Table for Small (DWTAL-s) with 8,765 simpler tables mainly derived from TAL-OCR, and Deformed Wire Table for Large (DWTAL-l) containing 19,520 complex tables mainly expanded from WTW.
+Both datasets follow identical split strategy.
 To ensure uniform distribution of deformation types across training and test sets, 80\% of each dataset is randomly allocated for training and 20\% for testing.
 Final counts reach 7,012 training and 1,753 test images in DWTAL-s, versus 15,616 training and 3,904 test images in DWTAL-l.

 #### *🔥YOLO version:*